-A disability-owned business enterprise (DOBE) is a for-profit business that is at least 51% owned, managed and controlled by a person with a disability regardless of whether that business owner employs person(s) with a disability.
+A disability-owned business enterprise (DOBE) is a for-profit business that is at least 51% owned, managed and controlled by a person with a disability (including veteran-disabled and service-disabled veterans) regardless of whether that business owner employs person(s) with a disability.
 Visit Disability:IN for additional details.

 Diverse suppliers/service providers are minority, woman, veteran, disabled, or LGBTQ+ owned-businesses.